thasleemmji/agreementTest/readme.md

 ```
 5 .Create an empty database for our application

-6. In the .env file, add database information to allow Laravel to connect to the database
+6. In the .env file, add database information to allow the application to connect to the database

 7 .Migrate the database
 ```